programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

 # All config is below "fylr"
 fylr:

-  # name of the instance (mandatory).
-Its used as prefix for the bucket
+  # Name of the instance (mandatory).
+It is used as prefix for the bucket
   # names and elastic indexes.
-The name must match regexp [a-z][a-z0-9\-_]*[a-z0-9].
+The name must match regexp [a-z][a-z0-9\-_]*[a-z0-9]:
-  # So, all small letters, start with a letter, followed by small letter, a number, dash or
+  # All small letters, start with a letter, followed by small letter, a number, dash or
   # underscores, ending in letter or number.
 Must be between 3 and 32 bytes.
   name: "myfylr"